mootootwo/rpgees/omgam2019/FadingLight.md

 ## Light Lag

 For every 5 gigaseconds distance from your ship, there is equal lag to a world.
-Track the light lag for each world in the `[—gigaseconds—]` field.
+Track the light lag for each world in the `[gigaseconds]` field.

 ## Turn Flow